wojtekmaj/react-pdf/README.md

 }),
 ```

-##### Parcel, Browserify and others
+##### Other tools

-If you use Parcel, Browserify or other bundling tools, you will have to make sure on your own that cMaps are copied to your project's output folder.
+If you use other bundlers, you will have to make sure on your own that cMaps are copied to your project's output folder.

 For example, you could use a custom script like: